 - Where you’re promoting physical products, aim for commissions over $40 to make it worth your while.

-4. Produce exceptional content.
+4. Produce exceptional content

 Here is where the hard work begins.

 In order to get people to click the links that you have placed throughout your website, you are going to have to get significant number of eyes on your website.
-And with the volume of noise that you will be competing against, you have to be exceptional to rise above the competition.
+And with the volume of noise that you will be competing against, you must be exceptional to rise above the competition.

-Content is king and you want to be seen as the authority, the go-to guy or gal in your niche.
-You have to be the place where interested parties can go to read rave reviews, get detailed product information, and if they like the products you discuss, they have to trust you enough to click through to the advertisers website and place their order.
+Content is king, and you want to be seen as the authority, the go-to guy or gal in your niche.
+You have to be the place where interested parties can go to read rave reviews, get detailed product information, and if they like the products you discuss, they have to trust you enough to click through to the advertiser’s website and place their order.